AlexPaiva/url-shortner/README.md

 This project is a full-stack URL shortener application built with Symfony (backend) and Vue.js (frontend).

+It features Backend Unit and Integration Testing, along with Frontend Unit, Integration and B2B Testing.
+Data is persisted in a MySQL Database.

 ## Prerequisites

 - Node.js and npm